yagrawl/Interview/README.md

 I've used a test driven approach so each problem also contains associated tests.

 To run tests, go to the LeetCodeJS directory `cd LeetCodeJS`.
-The use `npm install` to install all the dependencies.
+Then use `npm install` to install all the dependencies.
 I used [jest](https://facebook.github.io/jest/) to write unit tests.
 Once in the LeetCodeJS folder, use `npm test` to run all tests.

 More questions to come.